 Top 3 Detox Centers for Prescription Drug Abuse

 There is no doubt about it: prescription drug abuse is becoming an epidemic in America.
+An issue with prescription drug abuse is dependence and addiction.
+When drug dependence becomes a problem, going to one of the many detox centers available is necessary.
 The National Institute on Drug Abuse (NIDA) concluded that 52 million people over the age of 12 have used prescription drugs for non-medical related reason at some point in their life.

 There are so many different prescription drugs that an abuser can choose from to feel good.
 NIDA also reported that the most commonly abused drugs are depressants, which get prescribed for anxiety and sleep loss.
 Opioids, which get prescribed for physical pain, are also frequently abused.